Financial Freedom

 Even if you are not yet at a point where you have begun amassing wealth, getting expert financial advice to educate yourself and help make good choices will help you prevent problems.
 From nonprofit credit counseling agencies to your local county extension specialist to accredited financial counselors, there are plenty of reliable experts available to help you at no cost or for minimal fees.

-Stay Healthy
+Stay healthy

 Some companies offer limited sick days, so it is a noteworthy loss of income once those days are used up.
 Weight problems and ailments lead to skyrocketing insurance premiums, and poor health may require earlier retirement with lower monthly benefits.
 Taking care of your health will not solve all your cash problems, but it will assist you in developing practical habits that can get you on the course toward financial freedom.

-How Will I Know if I’ve Achieved Financial Freedom?
+How Will I Know If I’ve Achieved Financial Freedom?

 You’ll know you’ve achieved financial freedom when you have enough income streams or assets to cover your basic living expenses, as well as any additional discretionary spending you desire, without having to rely on a traditional job or career.
 This means you have the freedom to work or not work, pursue your passions and interests, travel, and enjoy life on your own terms.